erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 ![](r4ds_chapters1-3_walkthrough_files/figure-markdown_github/chp3_exercise_predict-1.png)

-3.What does show.legend = FALSE do?
+### 3. What does show.legend = FALSE do?
 What happens if you remove it?

 Why do you think I used it earlier in the chapter?

 show.legend = FALSE prevents the legend from being displayed.
 If you remove it, the legends will show up.
 I think that it was set to false just to save space!

-4.What does the se argument to geom\_smooth() do?
+### 4. What does the se argument to geom\_smooth() do?

 Based on the ?geom\_smooth documentation, the se argument tells the graph to either display or hide the confidence interval around the smooth function.
 This would depend on the type of smoothing performed (loess vs lm, etc.).

-5.Will these two graphs look different?
+### 5. Will these two graphs look different?
 Why/why not?

 ``` r
 ggplot(data = mpg, mapping = aes(x = displ, y = hwy)) +